rgyoung6/DBTCShinyTutorial/README.md

 ### Main Output Files

 There are five main types of files as output from the [dada_implement()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#dada-implement):

+![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/6ad16b63-6ce2-4af4-aa5c-b46e78870dbc)

 **dadaSummary**

 A text based summary of all of the settings used to process the fastq files in this instance of [dada_implement()](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#dada-implement)

 **dadaSummaryTable**
-- Error -
-- Run ASV Tables (i.e. Merge) -
-- TotalTable -

-![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/6ad16b63-6ce2-4af4-aa5c-b46e78870dbc)

-dadaSummary file - Variables used in the Dada analysis
+The dadaSummaryTable contains descriptive data about all of the fastq files processed from this Run

 **Dada Summary Table headers**
 - inputReads